Filing a Small Business Insurance Claim: A Step-by-Step Guide

 Now let’s talk about why having insurance is something every business owner hates to not have.
 For instance, you got into a legal battle, your property got damaged, and outrunning your business in general made you lose revenue.
 Insurance has all of this covered for you.
 All of this can be incredibly stressful, and if you don’t have insurance, then things could get extremely rough.
 So, let small business insurance help you out and save you the hassle of paying everything out of pocket.

-Did you know that almost 40% of small businesses make at least one insurance claim each year?
+Did you know that according to 2025-2026 industry data, nearly 25% of small business owners experience an insurance claim in any given year, and over 40% are likely to face a claim over a decade?
 This goes to show just how often things go wrong.
 Whether it’s an unexpected disaster or an unfortunate accident, there’s always the possibility of the worst happening.
 But don’t worry, your finances and your business have failsafe insurance.
 It is nothing short of a necessity for any business to survive and thrive.

 Claim Preparations: